Table of Contents

 Not finding your account?

-We apologize for the inconvenience and we’ll do our best to make it up to you with new tools, new offers, and the flexibility we’ll have from the WooCommerce platform.
+We apologize for the inconvenience and we’ll do our best to make it up to you with new tools and new content.

-After the purchase, when you want to go to the eBooks, login to:
+After the purchase, when you want to go to the eBooks you can use the Single Sign On button that will be in your genealogical account: